genosh/redm-train-junctions/README.md

 - Add possibility to switch junction directly at junction tracks (when player is at the ground)

 ## Installation
-- Add `train-junctions` folder to your resources folder
+- Add `redm-train-junctions` folder to your resources folder
-- Add `ensure train-junctions` to your `resources.cfg`
+- Add `ensure redm-train-junctions` to your `resources.cfg`
 - Restart resource

 ## Dependencies